-- Use Canon software to download the images/movies. - Use Digital Photo Professional. - Use ImageBrowser EX. - For details, refer to the Software Instruction Manual on the CD-ROM (p.395).
+- Use Canon software to download the images/movies. - Use Digital Photo Professional. - Use ImageBrowser EX. - For details, refer to the Software Instruction Manual (p.395).

 When downloading images from the camera to your computer, with a card reader without using Canon software, copy the DCIM folder on the card to your computer.